Academic Support Services

 UB Special Activities

-The HU Upward Bound enjoys the Harding University Homecoming musical together in the fall (2009 - Scrooge; 2010 - Thoroughly Modern Millie; 2011 - Annie; 2012 - Joseph and the Amazing Technicolor Dreamcoat; 2013 - Pirates, A Pillaging of Gilbert and Sullivan) plus HU Spring Sing during the spring semester.
+The HU Upward Bound enjoys the Harding University Homecoming musical together in the fall (2009 - Scrooge; 2010 - Thoroughly Modern Millie; 2011 - Annie; 2012 - Joseph and the Amazing Technicolor Dreamcoat; 2013 - Pirates, A Pillaging of Gilbert and Sullivan, 2015 - Singin' In the Rain) plus HU Spring Sing during the spring semester.
 We also attend HU American Studies Institute events together (eg. Dr. Inonge Mbikusita-Lewanika, Ambassador of the Republic of Zambia).

 Past summer trips (Traditional 6th week of Summer Academy)